A college experience for students on a mission. At Gateway U we help you earn your degree online while balancing work and life.

 Diane Adams-White is the Managing Director of the KIPP Through College & Career team for KIPP New Jersey.
 She leads the high school and alumni counseling departments that support students through their college and post-secondary program application process all the way through their program or degree completion.
 Prior to joining the KIPP NJ team, Diane served as a Teach for America corps member in Newark where she taught for 4 years at Sussex Avenue School.
 Diane graduated from Washington University in St. Louis with a BA in Psychology and Educational Studies.

-Aaron is a Senior Program Officer at The MCJ Amelior Foundation where she manages the education portfolio of investments.
-Prior to joining MCJ, Aaron worked as Program Officer at the Foundation for Newark’s Future.
-Aaron joined the foundation world after eight years working at the New York City Department of Education (NYCDOE) in a variety of roles including leading the Office of School Redesign where she spearheaded the effort to standardize how more than 20 large, comprehensive secondary schools restructured into Small Learning Communities with theme-based, semi-autonomous academies and as Deputy COO for Strategic Communications and Outreach where she oversaw the implementation of strategic priorities for the Division of Community Engagement, the Office of Family Engagement, and the Panel for Educational Policy (NYCDOE’s mayoral appointed school board).
-Before to joining the NYCDOE, she managed national children’s literacy grants at Reading is Fundamental (RIF) and traveled the country to monitor and support program implementation in schools and communities.
-Aaron’s commitment to education began after college as an AmeriCorps volunteer in Las Cruces, NM where she served as a literacy tutor and school-to-family liaison to help bridge the gap between school and home learning.
-Aaron lives in NJ with her husband, two daughters, and three rescue dogs.
+Aaron Turner is the Chief Philanthropic Officer at the Community Foundation of New Jersey, where she manages a team that stewards the charitable grantmaking of over 1,100 fundholders who contributed more than $150 million to worthy causes in 2022.
+Previously, Turner served as the Senior Program Officer at the MCJ Amelior Foundation, where she managed the education portfolio of investments in Newark.
+Prior to joining MCJ, Turner worked as a Program Officer at the Foundation for Newark’s Future, and she also served for eight years at the New York City Department of Education (NYCDOE) in a variety of leadership roles.
+Before joining the NYCDOE, she managed national children’s literacy grants and campaigns at Reading is Fundamental (RIF) and traveled the country to monitor and support program implementation in schools and communities.
+Turner’s commitment to education equity began after college as an AmeriCorps volunteer in Las Cruces, New Mexico, where she served as a literacy tutor and school-to-family liaison to help bridge the gap between school and home learning.
+Turner lives in Morristown, New Jersey with her husband, two daughters, and three rescue dogs.